L3pereira/ndgms/earthquake-monitor/QUICK_START.md

 # 🚀 Quick Start Guide

-This guide will get you up and running with the Earthquake Monitor API in under 5 minutes.
+This guide will get you up and running with the Earthquake Monitor API.

 ## 📋 Prerequisites

 - Docker & Docker Compose installed
 - 8000 and 5432 ports available

-## ⚡ Setup (Under 5 Minutes)
+## ⚡ Setup

 ```bash
 # Clone the repository